jobigutenburg02/e-commerce-full-stack-app/README.md

 |--------------------------|--------|------------------------------------------|
 | `/register/`             | POST   | Register a new user                      |

-**Note:** Login can be handled via Django REST Framework JWT or session authentication.
+**Note:** Login can be handled via DRF JWT or session authentication.
 Here, I am using JWT authentication.

----

 ### Cart Management